allure-framework/allure-js/packages/allure-jest/README.md

 ## Installation

-Intall `allure-jest` using a package manager of your choice.
+Install `allure-jest` using a package manager of your choice.
 For example:

 ```shell
 npm install -D allure-jest